NVIDIA/DALI/docs/supported_ops.rst

 - **GPU** operator means that the operator can be scheduled on the GPU.
 Their outputs can only be used as regular inputs for other GPU operators and pipeline outputs.
-- **Mixed** operator means that the operator accepts input on the CPU while producing the output on the GPU.
+- **Mixed** operator means that the operator accepts CPU inputs and produces GPU outputs.
-- **Sequences** means that the operator can produce or accept as an input a sequence, or a video type of input.
+- **Sequences** means that the operator can produce or accept as an input a sequence (for example, a video).
 - **Volumetric** means that the operator supports 3D data processing.

 Reading this guide